-Common stock.
-This type of stock represents a general ownership stake in the company.
-Common stockholders elect the company’s board of director and vote on corporate policy.
+Common stock: This type of stock represents a general ownership stake in the company.
+Common stockholders elect the company’s board of directors and vote on corporate policy.
 But in the event of liquidation, they get in line behind bondholders, preferred shareholders, and other individuals and entities with superior lien positions.

-Value stock.
-These are stock in companies that are considered out-of-favor with the general investing public.
-It usually happens after a stock has sustained serious losses.
+Value stock: These are stock in companies that are considered out-of-favor with the general investing public.
 Investors might buy into these companies if their fundamentals are strong (despite the share price drop), or if it looks like they’ve turned the corner and are improving.
-Value stocks are one of the most time-honored ways to make money in stocks over the long-term.

 Investing in Stocks Through Funds